Skip to main content

 Navigate to Settings

-Click Settings in the sidebar, then Cluster Tokens tab.
+Click Settings in the sidebar, then Security tab.

 3

-Click Create Token, give it a name, and copy immediately.
+Click New Token, give it a name, and copy immediately.

 Store your token securely.
 It’s only shown once and cannot be retrieved later.